 Where do I start?
 I suppose I’m just a regular kinda dude…kinda, who fell down the rabbit hole of photography.
 Love getting tagged in stupid memes on the daily and recently discovered a love for glitter.
 I know your probably already thinking WTF haha.
 I was always compelled to get into it but had no idea where to start or what I was trying to communicate.
 One thing lead to another and some how I found myself creating and expressing myself in a way that words simply could not.
 It was therapeutic in a way.
 It involved a curiosity in the craft and people.
 Lots of people.
 Lots of connecting with all these different personalities and stories.
-I was kinda paranoid because it just felt so right.
-Almost to perfect to discover this form of communication.
-Talking about myself is a bit strange but 3 words that come to mind would be honest, emotional and passionate.
+My philosophy and context behind what I do comes back to the same 3 words over and over again.
+Curiosity, passion and being sentimental.
 These words pump through my blood when I’m collaborating with my clients (ugh…clients sounds too clinical…make that muses) on their wedding day.
-When you explore my work, I hope you get a sense of honesty, emotion and passion because thats how I see things while I’m shooting.
+When you explore my work, I hope you get a sense of curiosity, sentiment and passion because thats how I see things while I’m shooting.
 I cover around 40 weddings a year but that number seems to be creeping up which just blows my mind.
 Mostly up and down our amazing Western Australian Coastline, with a handful of overseas and interstate weddings.

 I’m the ridiculously proud Father of Mason & Scarlett who were born in 2012, roughly 1 minute apart.
 Yes folks, they are twins and they are freaking awesome.
 I have so much gratitude for the new perspective on life that they have introduced.
 Its just an added bonus that I can now claim my lame (I mean amazing) jokes as ‘Dad jokes’.
 When they were born I made the most hectic awkward crying noise and I shit you not.
 Ask Tess.